Hercules (constellation): Stars

+The constellation Hercules showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Hercules hosts further quite bright double stars and binary stars.
 Kappa Herculis is a double star divisible in small amateur telescopes.
 The primary is a yellow giant of magnitude 5.0, 388 light-years from Earth; the secondary is an orange giant of magnitude 6.3, 470 light-years from Earth.
 Rho Herculis is a binary star 402 light-years from Earth, divisible in small amateur telescopes.
 Both components are blue-green giant stars; the primary is magnitude 4.5 and the secondary is magnitude 5.5.
 95 Herculis is a binary star divisible in small telescopes, 470 light-years from Earth.
 The primary is a silvery giant of magnitude 4.9, and the secondary is an old, reddish giant star of magnitude 5.2.
 The star HD164669 near the primary may be an optical double.
 100 Herculis is a double star easily divisible in small amateur telescopes.
 Both components are magnitude 5.8 blue-white stars; they are 165 and 230 light-years from Earth.

 There are several dimmer variable stars in Hercules.
 30 Herculis, also called g Herculis, is a semiregular red giant with a period of 3 months.
 361 light-years from Earth, it has a minimum magnitude of 6.3 and a maximum magnitude of 4.3.
 68 Herculis, also called u Herculis, is a Beta Lyrae-type eclipsing binary star.
 865 light-years from Earth, it has a period of 2 days; its minimum magnitude is 5.4 and its maximum magnitude is 4.7.

 Mu Herculis is 27.4 light-years from Earth.
 The solar apex, i.e., the point on the sky which marks the direction that the Sun is moving in its orbit around the center of the Milky Way, narrowly figures in Hercules, between Hercules' left elbow (near Omicron Herculis) and Vega (in neighboring Lyra).